 My novel, The Magic Bullet was finished last year but it’s been on hold while I published an anthology of my short fiction, Shrapnel: Short Stories.
-I’m working on the novel right now, performing an edit and formatting the manuscript in preparation for publication, hopefully before the holidays, ideally in mid-November.
+I’m working on the novel right now, performing an edit and formatting the manuscript in preparation for publication in February of 2021.

 Though it is, on the surface, a thriller… The Magic Bullet is also a modern morality play with a definite twist, a predictable twist to be sure, but no less shocking for all its transparency.
 It’s the action-packed story of a decorated veteran who comes home from the war in Korea and, on the promise of high wages and a job that won’t bore him to death, signs up for work in “corporate security” overseas.
 What he finds is a career… and an awareness that he’s caught in a dangerous but remarkably comfortable web, a vocation that he refers to as “…the spook life.”
 It’s a calling that sometimes terrifies, but always rewards him, first as a mercenary… and when his incredible skill as a marksman is proven, other and more lucrative opportunities appear and expand.
 Already engaged in foreign interventions as a contractor for the fledgling CIA, word of his remarkable skill makes him attractive to others as well.
 A referral and a favor for a friend involves him with an organized crime family in New York City.